AxeDelUbac/MultiSensor/README.md

 - Solar & Battery improvements: implement a solar charge controller strategy

-- New sensors: plan to add wind speed and direction sensors (anemometer + wind vane) and lightning/impact detection modules to extend environmental monitoring.
+- New sensors: plan to add wind speed and direction sensors (anemometer + wind vane), lightning/impact detection modules or UV detector to extend environmental monitoring.

 - Threshold alert delivery change: threshold breaches will be batched and published together with the periodic data publication (every 30 minutes) instead of being sent immediately as asynchronous messages.